-In Amy Kaufman's book Bachelor Nation: Inside the World of America's Favorite Guilty Pleasure, former production members for the Bachelor spill some of the show's secrets - including the fact that, even though the couple may be off-camera in the Fantasy Suite, they're not completely alone.
+In Amy Kaufman's book Bachelor Nation: Inside the World of America's Favorite Guilty Pleasure, former production members spill some of the show's secrets - including the fact that, even though the couple may be off-camera in the Fantasy Suite, they're not completely alone.
 Usually, a producer sleeps in the same building as the pair to keep "an ear" on things.

-It's a little creepy, especially because Kaufman discloses that said producer is "just a wall over, where they can literally hear what's going on."There were a lot of girls that would go into the suite with him and then [back] out and be like, "I’m going.
-Make sure you show me leaving."
-And of course, we may or may not show her leaving.
+Much of the Fantasy Suite magic happens in the editing room through a very special trick: the bending of the truth.
+Former producer Michael Carroll reveals, "There were a lot of girls that would go into the suite with him and then [back] out and be like, 'I’m going.
+Make sure you show me leaving.'
+And of course, we may or may not show her leaving."

 Producers manipulate Fantasy Suite footage in other ways, too.
 By splicing in a shot of a light switch turning off or inserting the sound of a door closing, they communicate the idea of a private, wild night of lovemaking (even if the couple just brushes their teeth and goes to bed).

 Fantasy Suite rooms are decorated and designed with sex in mind - and the producers aren't subtle about it.
-Besides the standard provisions (rose petals, a giant bed, lots of wine and champagne, and usually a bubble bath), rooms are also stocked with bowls of condoms.
+Besides the standard provisions (rose petals, a giant bed, lots of wine, and usually a bubble bath), rooms are also stocked with bowls of condoms.

 Bachelorette Jen Schefft revealed this little detail, saying, “It was like, ‘Oh, OK, so we can be safe if we want to be.
 But honestly?
 We don’t need a bowlful.”